LIIGHTT27/CCM101-vventura/README.md

 ## 👋 Welcome

-Hi, I'm **Victor Ventura**, a student in **CCM101 – Cloud Computing**.
+Hi, I'm **Victor Juvenile M. Ventura**, a student at **University of Eastern Pangasinan** taking **CCM101 – Cloud Computing**.
 This repository is my **Cloud Computing Portfolio** — a living, version-controlled record of every laboratory activity, script, screenshot, and reflection I complete throughout the semester.

-By the end of the course, it will demonstrate hands-on skills across:

-`Linux` · `Git & GitHub` · `Docker` · `Kubernetes` · `Cloud Infrastructure` · `Monitoring` · `Enterprise System Administration`

 ---